 Desktop computers also have expansion slots which allow you to add cards

-or boards that give additional capabilities, such as, high-powered graphics cards.
-You'll want at least three expansion slots; more slots will give
+or boards with additional capabilities, such as high-powered graphics cards.

+Youll want at least three expansion slots; more slots provide more future

-For most users, size will be the most important aspect of monitor choice.
+For most users, size is the predominant aspect of monitor choice.

 large impact on price.